myersem2/PHPCore/docs/classes/request.rst

    Get request agent capabilities

    Attempts to determine the capabilities of the user's browser by looking up the browser's information in the browscap.ini file.
-If the options **$key** is not provides the entire capabilities object will be returned.
+If the optional **$key** is not provided the entire capabilities object will be returned.

    .. note::
       Returns ``null`` if get_browser() fails or requested capability is unknown.